-No new cases have been reported in the Bay of Plenty District Health Board region.
+There were no new cases reported in the Bay of Plenty Health Board region.

 One case is in Tauranga Hospital, in ICU.

-More than 120,000 doses of the child vaccine have been delivered to around 500 vaccination sites around New Zealand.
+The ministry said more than 120,000 doses of the child vaccine were delivered to about 500 vaccination sites around New Zealand.